How Do Soil Microbes Respond to Chickpea Replacing a Bare Fallow Period in Southeastern Row Crop Agroecosystems?

 N cycling gene expression

-To reduce costs, samples to quantify N cycling gene abundance will be stored at -80°C until DNA extraction.
-DNA will be extracted from soils with Qiagen DNeasy PowerLyzer PowerSoil Kit, following the manufacturer’s instructions.
-The bacterial, fungal, and archaeal populations will be quantified using SYBR-based qPCR analysis.
-The relative abundances of selected functional genes quantified by qPCR will be determined for N-fixation (dinitrogen reductase, nifH), nitrification (archaeal and bacterial ammonia monooxygenase, amoA), and denitrification (nitrous oxide reductase, nosZ).
+DNA was extracted from soils with Qiagen DNeasy PowerLyzer PowerSoil Kit, following the manufacturer's instructions.
+The bacterial, fungal, and archaeal populations were quantified using SYBR-based qPCR analysis.
+The relative abundances of selected functional genes quantified by qPCR were determined for N-fixation (dinitrogen reductase, nifH), nitrification (archaeal and bacterial ammonia monooxygenase, amoA), and denitrification (nitrous oxide reductase, nosZ).

 Data analysis